 SOURCE: Executive Office for Administration and Finance.

+- (1) Figures are preliminary

+- (2) Totals may not add due to rounding.

-(1) Includes adjustments of \$28.6 million on the account of the first quarter.
+- (3) Includes adjustments of \$28.6 million on the account of the first quarter, and \$28.1 million on the account of second quarter.